vivitos/mongo-aggregations/README.md

 }
 ```

-This will generate the query below :
+This will generate and execute the query below :
 ```json
 [
     {